lukepistrol/LPNetworkManager/README.md

 # LPNetworkManager

+> ⚠️ This is just a convenience wrapper for my personal projects – nothing special!

 A small, lightweight wrapper class for async/await fetching on `URLSession`.

 By default it gets instantiated with `URLSession.shared`.
 But upon testing a